SumanthNaga37/portifolio/README.md

 -Proficient in API documentation and integration, using Swagger to define and document APIs effectively and Postman for testing and validating API functionalities.<br>
 -Knowledgeable in real-time data processing, implementing messaging solutions with  Apache Kafka and ActiveMQ to enable reliable event-driven communication across microservices.<br>
 -Skilled in monitoring and optimization, setting up logging and observability with ElasticSearch, Prometheus, Grafana, and the ELK Stack to track performance and maintain system health efficiently.<br>
--Adept in using development tools and IDEs, working with IntelliJ IDEA, Eclipse, Visual Studio Code, and PyCharm, along with version controls like Git, GitHub, and SVN, and build tools such as Maven and Gradle.<br>
--Experienced in technical leadership and collaboration, contributing to Agile processes like sprint planning and stand-ups while mentoring team members and leading technical discussions.<br>
--Certifications – Oracle Certified Associate, Java SE 8 Programmer (OCA), AWS Certified Solutions Architect – Associate.<br>

 #### Technical Skills: